chandhinisudharsan/NPS_5A/Bharat_story.md

 # The Amazing Story of Bharatanatyam
-## A Dance That Traveled Through Time
+## A Dance That Traveled Through Time [ Bharatanatyam ]

 ---

 # Chapter 1: What is Bharatanatyam?

 Have you ever watched someone dance so beautifully that you couldn't take your eyes off them?
 That's what happens when you watch Bharatanatyam!
-It is one of the oldest and most beautiful classical dances in the whole world.It is an Indian classical dance .
+It is one of the oldest and most beautiful  Indian classical dances in the whole world.
 This special dance comes from a state in India called Tamil Nadu, especially from a city called Thanjavur.

 But wait, what does the name "Bharatanatyam" even mean?
 Well, there are two cool ways to understand it!